Policies for rockandwater.net mailing lists

 To unsubscribe to any mailing list, send

-As a reminder, the instructions for unsubscribing are contained in the footer of every message sent through every mailing list.
+You can also subscribe/unsubscribe via the web: see the web page for the list you're interested in for instructions.
+And as a reminder of this, the instructions for unsubscribing are contained in the footer of every message sent through every mailing list.

 DO NOT SEND SUBSCRIBE/UNSUBSCRIBE REQUESTS TO THE ENTIRE MAILING LIST.